bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Optimization</h2></summary>

-  Before a proposal becomes a part of the ECMAScript® language, it goes through several stages, as described in the [TC39 Process Document](https://tc39.es/process-document/).

-  When a new feature in being added to the language, we must consider the complexity it introduces - this can affect the performance of the SpiderMonkey engine.
+  When a new feature is being added to the language, we must consider the complexity it introduces - this can affect the performance of the SpiderMonkey engine.
   Therefore, optimization becomes crucial when designing and implementing proposals.
   In our case, step 4 of the specification